095056/Luis/How-to-mirror-the-official-repositories.md

 RSYNC_PASSWORD=termuxmirror rsync -a --delete --exclude termux-main-21 rsync@grimler.se::termux termux
 ```

+If feasible please allow for rsync on your mirror as well, this allows us to use [mirrorbits](https://github.com/etix/mirrorbits/) to track the status of mirrors (`rsync -r -L ...` is used under the hood).
+See [https://mirror.termux.dev/?mirrorstats](https://mirror.termux.dev/?mirrorstats) for currently available mirrors.

 ## Mirroring with apt-mirror

 apt-mirror is a perl script and has a couple of dependencies that need to be installed through cpan or similar.
 Once installed a config file is needed to select which repos to sync.
 Here's an example config file that syncs all of termux's repos into `/data/data/com.termux/files/home/termux`: